dinosauria123/StacKlipper/README.md

 Wireless remote controller for Klipper 3D printers

 # Description
-StacKlipper is a remote controller for Klipper 3D printers made by M5Stack.
+StacKlipper is a remote controller for Klipper (Moonraker) 3D printers made by M5Stack.
 This program is derived from the sample program of M5TreeView.

 # Build